StroppaFR/xodump/with_ptrace/README.md

 Enter password: idontknow
 Wrong password!

-$ ./xodump crackme -0x1000 > out
+$ ./xodump crackme > out
-tracing process 27429. waiting for it to run outside libraries... found probable program address. will start the dump from address 0x555555554000 (use <offset> to tweak this) using 0x23f90 as the offset to __libc_start_main in libc using 0x10e280 as the offset to __write in libc waiting for traced process to reach __libc_start_main... found libc base of traced process: 0x7ffff7daa000 starting the dump now
+will try to dump /path/to/crackme from parent using ptrace successfully allocated memory area in child process at 0x7ffff7fe9000 dumping memory mapping from 0x400000 to 0x401000 dumping memory mapping from 0x401000 to 0x495000 dumping memory mapping from 0x495000 to 0x4bc000
+warning: unmapped region from 0x4bc000 to 0x4bd000 dumping memory mapping from 0x4bd000 to 0x4c3000 successfully dumped 0xc2000 bytes from mapped executable /path/to/crackme

 $ file out
-out: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, stripped
+out: ELF 64-bit LSB executable, x86-64, version 1 (GNU/Linux), statically linked, missing section headers
 $ strings out
 [...]
 Enter password:
 S3cr3tP4ssw0rd
-Good password!
-Wrong password!
 [...]
-$ chmod +x ./out && ./out
+$ ./crackme
 Enter password: S3cr3tP4ssw0rd
 Good password!
 ```

 ## Limitations

 This was tested on a regular Debian distro with libc 2.36 and ASLR enabled.
-There are many cases where this tool will simply not work:

-- if the target binary is linked statically with libc, the `__write` function won't be able to be located, and it might not even even be present in the executable at all anyway,
-- if the target binary is loaded near shared libraries, which might be the case if it's compiled itself as a shared library (?),
-- on systems with larger ASLR entropy, where shared libraries are loaded at random addresses (e.g will not start with 0x7f on a 64-bit system),
-- probably many other reasons and securities might break this.
+In theory, it should be able to dump any executable as long as it uses a `syscall` (or `int 0x80`) instruction.
+In practice, this is a PoC, it is not portable at all and it could break at any time of any number of reasons.